Last Updated on by Catherine Tobsing

 Scrub Jays “re-cache” their food especially if they know other birds saw them hide it.
 They will move the food after the other birds have left.

 This begs the question “what good is a stash of food if you can’t communicate to other flock members where you put it”?

-In Australia a flock of almost a million budgies communicate with scout parties that are sent off to find the best places for foraging grass seed and water.
+In Australia, a flock of almost a million budgies communicates with scout parties that are sent off to find the best places for foraging grass seed and water.

 Birds are always communicating.
 Many species can identify babies that are just a couple of days old by their “voice.”

 It’s important to keep in mind that birds have three times the neurons as mammals with respect to brain size and process thought three times quicker than us terrestrial beings.